-Best known for her short story collection Ledra Street (2006), she has had poetry and short fiction published internationally.
-She has been cited or published in the Guardian, the Irish Times and the Telegraph and has also won prizes and commendations in international competitions, including the Commonwealth Short Story Competition, the Binnacle International Ultra-Short Competition and the Seán Ó Faoláin Short Story Prize.
+Best known in Cyprus for her short story collection Ledra Street (2006), she has had poetry and short fiction published internationally.
+She has been cited or published in the Guardian, the Irish Times and the Telegraph and has also won prizes and commendations in international competitions, including the Commonwealth Short Story Competition, the Binnacle International Ultra-Short Competition, the Seán Ó Faoláin Short Story Prize and the Reflex Fiction flash competition.
 In 2022 her story "Doors" was included in the Wigleaf Top 50 Short Fictions of the year.

 Her work was included in A River of Stories, an anthology of tales and poems from across the Commonwealth, Best European Fiction 2011 (Dalkey Archive Press), Being Human (Bloodaxe Books, 2011) , Capitals (Bloomsbury, 2017), The Stony Thursday Book (Limerick, 2018) and Europa 28 (Comma Press).
 Her latest book is the collection of short stories Selfie (Roman Books, 2017).
 Her short plays Mermaid and Catalina were performed at the Old Red Lion theatre in London.

 Nora has represented Cyprus at literary events and festivals in Europe and elsewhere, including Frankfurt Book Fair and Dresdner Bardinale and within the framework of EU2016, in the poetry project In European Poetry I want to live (Amsterdam).
-She was a speaker and workshop facilitator at the Flash Fiction Festival in Bristol and writer-in-residence at Goga Publishing House (Slovenia) in 2019.
-She presented her latest work at the Literarisches Colloquium (Berlin) in July 2019.
+She was a writer-in-residence at Goga Publishing House (Slovenia) in 2019 and a speaker and workshop facilitator at the Flash Fiction Festival in Bristol (2019 and 2022).
+She presented her work at the Literarisches Colloquium (Berlin) in July 2019.
 The Hay Festival selected her to represent Cyprus in the project Europa28: Visions for the Future in 2020.

-In 2022 she won the Anthropocene Valentine’s Day poetry competition, was a finalist in the Mslexia poetry competition and was nominated for the Forward Prize for best single poem.
-She has work forthcoming from Broken Sleep books and Poetry International, and was recently involved in a Poetry Society/EUNIC project where she produced new work in collaboration with Jacqueline Saphra.
+In 2022 she was involved in a Poetry Society/EUNIC project where she produced new work in collaboration with Jacqueline Saphra.
+She also won the Anthropocene Valentine’s Day poetry competition, was a finalist in the Mslexia poetry competition and was nominated for the Forward Prize for best single poem.
+She was recently published in Poetry International and has work forthcoming from Broken Sleep books.

 She has a special interest in the teaching of creative writing.
 In recent years she has facilitated several creative writing workshops – in English, Greek and German – at schools, universities and prisons in Cyprus and Germany.